Modern YEAR TWELVE

 –REFERENCE: In JLA Classified #1.
 Batman obtains a Boom Tube Gauntlet, a high-tech alien glove that theoretically allows its user to teleport wherever they want.
 Batman places the Boom Tube Gauntlet into his Sci-Fi Closet.
 Where did the Boom Tube Gauntlet come from?
 We are never told, but it seems like Batman could have either gotten it during his recent Boom Tube adventuring in Cosmic Odyssey or cobbled it together with Boom Tubes taken from his recent adventuring in Cosmic Odyssey—hence placement of Batman’s acquirement of the Boom Tube Gauntlet here.
 Despite nabbing the Boom Tube Gauntlet, Batman won’t use this tech until Bat Year Nineteen!
 Why?
 Well, my conjectural response is that Batman is distrustful of most alien tech.
 Also, the Boom Tube Gauntlet is probably quite dangerous.

-–FLASHBACK: From Detective Comics #828.
-Bruce has dinner with a childhood friend, Matthew Atkins, and meets the beautiful socialite Peyton Riley.
+–FLASHBACK: From Detective Comics #828—and referenced in Detective Comics #821.
+At the Peregrinator’s Club, Bruce is greeted by the establishment’s major domo Ronald Edwards, after which he has dinner with a childhood friend, Matthew Atkins, and meets the beautiful socialite Peyton Riley.
 Riley will become the new Ventriloquist in about nine years.
+Notably, Bruce will also meet a few more unnamed socialites at this time, but none of them will be worth remembering.

 –REFERENCE: In Detective Comics #600.
 Batman saves the life of GCPD Officer Jake Burnside.